 For natural-haired women, protective hairstyles that make use of extensions or weaves are a great way to give their real hair a break from wear and tear, all without sacrificing style.
 Looks such as Senegalese twists, Marley and Havana twists are examples of these sophisticated looks.
 All are variations of rope twists, they just differ in the kind of hair extension used for each.

-Whereas Senegalese twists use a shiny, slightly heavier weave, Havana twists use a particular kind of weave that’s kinkier and coarser.
+Whereas Senegalese twists use a shiny, slightly heavier weave, Havana twists use a particular kind of weave that’s more textured.
 It’s also lighter, which means Havana twists can afford to be bigger and fuller-looking without being too heavy on the head.
 This peculiarity results in awesome, chunky rope twists that can range from mid-length to past the waist.

-Havana twists can be done by a professional or totally D.I.Y.’ed, if you want to save yourself a couple hundred bucks (yay, Cuba libre!).
+Havana twists can be done by a professional or totally D.I.Y.’ed, if you want to save yourself a couple hundred bucks.
 In both cases though, be prepared to put in some time on the chair—as with all other rope twists, this look can take up to six hours to complete.
-Read on to learn more about to create havana twists.
+Read on to learn more about creating havana twists.

 Tutorial: How to Create Havana Twists